Skip to content

 How else will my district be involved in the project?

-In the study phase of the project (but not the pilot phase), district leaders will be involved in setting the parameters for what their participating schools can access in Workforce Strategy Builder.
+District leaders will be involved in setting the parameters for what their participating schools can access in the Workforce Strategy Builder.
 You can think of this as the district determining the strategic ‘pillars’ their schools align to when they choose their priorities, actions and success measures in their own workforce strategy.
 The PeopleBench team will meet with district leaders via videoconference early in the school year to a) present a summary of the data insights gathered from the surveys and workforce data; and b) discuss and set (or update) the District’s strategic workforce ‘pillars’.

 What happens with our data?